- Reference Number: HEY-368/2018

 How will my follow up be planned?

-The Breast Care Nurse will meet with you at a planned clinic visit and discuss your individual needs.
+The Breast Care Nurse will telephone you at the agreed date and time to discuss your individual needs.
 Together you will agree a plan for your follow up; this can include dates to return for mammograms and clinic appointments with the specialist.
 It may also include referrals to other services or further consultations with the Breast Care Nurse.
 You and your GP will both be sent a copy of your follow up plan within a few days of your meeting with the Breast Care Nurse.

 Do I need to report any symptoms?